Research and Development in Forensic Science for Criminal Justice Purposes

 Eligible applicants include:

-• Native American tribal organizations (other than Federally recognized tribal governments);
+• Native American Tribal governments (other than federally recognized)

-• Nonprofits having a 501(c)(3) status with the IRS, other than institutions of higher education;
+• Nonprofits having a 501(c)(3) status with the Internal Revenue Service (IRS), other than institutions of higher education

 • Other